Oklahoma workers’ compensation insurance

 It depends on the type of business you have established.
 Here’s how Oklahoma’s business owner coverage requirements work:

-If a sole proprietor hires employees and no other exemption applies, then they must provide workers’ comp to their workers.
+If a sole proprietor hires employees and no other exemption applies, then they must provide workers’ comp coverage to their workers.

 Members of limited liability companies (LLCs) who own at least 10% of the LLC’s capital are non-employees and exempt under state workers’ comp law.
 As with sole proprietors, LLC members can purchase workers’ comp insurance to gain financial protection against work injuries.